irfnrifqi/Text-Comparison/README.md

 We use only the text from first chapter in each book to simplify the data and store in a csv file called "books.csv" that provided on the hub.

-We comparise each top words in any form, created wordclouds, do the TF-IDF Extraction, and also do classification using Naive Bayes classifier.
+We comparise each top words in any form, create wordclouds, do the TF-IDF Extraction, and also do classification using Naive Bayes classifier.